kedro-org/kedro/docs/source/14_contribution/technical_steering_committee.md

 - Learning how the team works, including processes for testing, quality standards and code review
 - Evidence of already having started pull requests and code reviews under the guidance of maintainers; including asking for help where needed
+- Showing excitement about the future of Kedro

 ## Application process

-Quarterly, existing maintainers will curate a list of contributors that have shown regular activity on the project over the prior months.
+Quarterly, existing maintainers will curate a list of contributors that have shown regular activity on the project over the prior months and want to become maintainers.
 From this list, maintainer candidates are selected and proposed for a vote.

 Following a successful vote, candidates are added to the `kedro-developers` team on the Kedro GitHub organisation and the `kedro-team` group on the Kedro Discord organisation.